iamsmblc/dataCrudImplementation/README.md

 # dataCrudImplementation

-This procet has crud applications such as add,delete and update
+This project has crud applications such as add,delete and update